Sharp Island first caught my attention when I read about it in a CNN article. It featured among the top underrated attractions in Asia.

 Half Moon Bay / Hap Mun Bay Beach

 Hap Mun Bay is a picturesque tiny beach located on the Sharp Island’s south side.
 The water quality at the beach is consistently rated good, making it perfect for swimming.
 Hap Mun Bay also offers visitors fine white sand, beautiful views of mountains and rock formations.
 No wonder the beach gets incredibly crowded during peak summer months.

 The beach too offers facilities such as toilets, changing rooms, showers, kiosks, campsite and BBQ pits.

 Here’s a short video that I put together.
 It’s captures our journey from Hang Hau, to Sai Kung, to Sharp Island, and then finally hiking from Kiu Tsui Beach to Hap Mun Bay Beach.

 You can read more about the hike below.

 From Kiu Tsui to Hap Mun Bay

 It is possible to hike from Kiu Tsui Beach to Half Moon Bay Beach, or vice versa.
-The distance between the two beaches is 1.6 kms and is relatively easy to cover in an hour.
+The distance between the two beaches is 1.6 kms and is relatively easy to cover in an hour (click here to load the path in Google Maps).
 The path close to the two beaches is paved, and even has steps to help with the climb.
 Yes, the initial climb is steep so come prepared.

 However, once you reach the trail on top of the hill, the views are totally worth it!
 On one side are the views of Sai Kung, and on the other Kau Sai Chau with its golf course.
 There were times we just stood on the top admiring all the beauty around us.